johnsmorgan/marco/README.md

 # MARCO

 Addendum 2020-02-20: This is a crossmatched catalogue I made around 5 years ago (pre-GLEAM, pre-TGSSADR-1) for GLEAM verification and ionospheric measurements.
 I have recently resurrected it to provide a rough MWA sky model for areas of the sky not currently covered by GLEAM.
-This has been successful.
+Please note, however, that this code made available here has not actually been run for over 5 years, so some modification may be required to get it working with current libraries.

+The use of MARCO to provide a sky model for calibration of MWA data has proven to be successful.
 Please see the `gleam_sky_model` directory or contact me for further details.

 ## Catalogues